aebid/HhhAnalysis/PlottingTools/Validations/README.md

 - 2D distribution of W mass with one heavier W as x-axis and one lighter W as y-axis

 ### single lepton (SL) channel, top pair production
-- eta, pt, mass distributions of gen particles in tt->bWbw->blvbqq
+- eta, pt, mass distributions of gen particles in tt->bWbW->blvbqq
 - invariant mass of top pair
 - phi and pt, px, py distributions of genMET
 - 2D distributions of top mass and top mass reconstructed from bW, W mass and W mass reconstructed from lv and qq,  top mass and top mass constructed from blv or bqq
 - 2D distribution of W mass with one heavier W as x-axis and one lighter W as y-axis

 ### double lepton (DL) channel, top pair production
-- eta, pt, mass distributions of gen particles in tt->bWbw->blvblv
+- eta, pt, mass distributions of gen particles in tt->bWbW->blvblv
 - invariant mass of top pair
 - phi and pt, px, py distributions of genMET
 - 2D distributions of top mass and top mass reconstructed from bW, W mass and W mass reconstructed from lv,  top mass and top mass constructed from blv